Yankee Candle

-The Yankee Candle Company (referred to simply as Yankee Candle) is an American manufacturer and retailer of scented candles, candleholders, accessories, and dinnerware.
+The Yankee Candle Company, Inc., doing business as Yankee Candle, is an American manufacturer and retailer of scented candles, candleholders, accessories, and dinnerware.
 Its products are sold by thousands of gift shops nationwide, through catalogs, and online, and in nearly 50 countries around the world.
-The company operates just over 260 small-box format stores, located in malls across 43 U.S. states and Ontario, and is the largest candle manufacturer in the United States.
+The company currently operates 217 small-box format stores, located in malls across 37 U.S. states and Ontario, and is the largest candle manufacturer in the United States.
 The company is headquartered in South Deerfield, Massachusetts.

 The Jarden Corporation agreed to buy Yankee Candle for $1.75 billion in the fall of 2013.
 In 2015, Newell Rubbermaid announced that it would acquire Jarden for over $15 billion of cash and stock.

 History

 Yankee Candle Company was started in South Hadley, Massachusetts when Michael Kittredge, originally from Holyoke, Massachusetts, created his first scented candle, Christmas 1969, from melted crayons as a gift for his mother.
 Neighbors began expressing interest in buying his creations, and Kittredge began producing them in larger quantities.
+The company was originally conceived as "Candles by Michael Kittredge," but Kittredge later decided "The Yankee Candle Company" was a more suitable name.
 The company itself was founded with help from Donald MacIver and Susan Obremski, who were high school friends with Kittredge.
 MacIver helped fund the start-up business with earnings from his part-time job.
+At his parents' request, Michael Kittredge relocated his growing manufacturing and warehousing operations to Holyoke, Massachusetts.
+The new site was an abandoned mill that lacked fundamental utilities, including electricity and running water.
+Despite these challenging initial conditions, the business achieved consistent growth from this new location.
 Candle production grew considerably after Obremski's father devised a "heated room", which enabled cost-saving liquid wax deliveries at the first factory site in Holyoke.
 Obremski's invention of a turntable taper wheel allowed production to double, while at the same time decreasing the need for more labor hours.
 In 1975, she managed the first Yankee Candle Shop located where the Village Commons in South Hadley now stands.

 The company slowly expanded and moved to South Deerfield in 1983.

 After a cancer scare in 1993, Kittredge started handing the company over to a friend and employee.
-In 1998, he sold the company to New York-based private equity company Forstmann Little for $500 million.
+To finance its primary objective of significantly expanding its retail store network, the company required a substantial infusion of capital.
+With this need in mind, the company was sold in 1989 to New York-based private equity company Forstmann Little for $500 million.
 Forstmann took the company public in 1999, and in 2001, hired Craig Rydin as a CEO.
-Rydin launched a major advertising campaign and the line was picked up by mass retailers Linens-N-Things and Bed, Bath and Beyond, pushing sales to their highest levels yet.
+Rydin launched a major advertising campaign and the line was picked up by mass retailers Linens-N-Things and Bed Bath & Beyond, pushing sales to their highest levels yet.
 Kittredge remained the company's chairman emeritus.